-- 3. Measure voltage across lead pairs PMG 2 & PMG 3, PMG 3 & PMG 4 and PMG 4 & PMG 2.
-Voltage should be at least 150 VAC for 50 Hz sets and at least 180 VAC for 60 Hz sets, and should be approximately the same for each set of leads.
-If the voltages are low or uneven, check all the leads and connections and repair as necessary before disassembling the PMG. - 4.
+Measure voltage across lead pairs PMG 2 & PMG 3, PMG 3 & PMG 4 and PMG 4 & PMG 2.

+- Voltage should be at least 150 VAC for 50 Hz sets and at least 180 VAC for 60 Hz sets, and should be approximately the same for each set of leads.
+If the voltages are low or uneven, check all the leads and connections between the voltage regulator and the PMG and repair as necessary before disassembling the PMG.
+Note the connections at the auxiliary terminal board in the power output box.
+See Figure 2-3. - 4.
 Stop the set and measure electrical resistance across lead pairs PMG 2 & PMG 3, PMG 3 & PMG 4 and PMG 4 & PMG 2 with a Wheatstone bridge or digital ohmmeter.
-Each winding should have a resistance of approximately 4.4 ohms.
+Refer to Table 7-2 for resistance values.